ckonjeti/pdf-translator-tool/DEPLOYMENT.md

 1. Check the deployment platform's logs
 2. Ensure all environment variables are set
 3. Verify your OpenAI API key is valid and has credits
 4. The build process now properly handles client dependencies
+5. For Docker issues, try the Ubuntu Dockerfile